EasyPost/easyvcr-csharp/README.md

 Simulate a delay when replaying a recorded request, either using a specified delay or the original request duration.

+NOTE: Delays may suffer from a small margin of error on certain .NET versions.
+Do not rely on the delay being exact down to the millisecond.

 **Default**: *No delay*

 ```csharp